Xartos/release-playground/release/README.md

 1. Create a PR into the release branch and merge it.

-1. When the PR is merged, run:
+1. When the PR is merged, switch to that branch and run:

     ```bash
+    git switch release-X.Y
     release/create-patch-release.sh
     ```